Three true crime classics of love, murder, and the mob by a Pulitzer Prize finalist who writes with “honest and gritty realism” (Phoenix Gazette).

 Award-winning author Joan Barthel uncovers the dark secrets behind some of the strangest cases in the history of American crime in these three captivating works of “first-class journalism” (The New York Times).

-A Death in Canaan: When eighteen-year-old Peter Reilly arrived home one night to discover his mother lying naked on the bedroom floor with her throat slashed, local police made him their prime suspect.
+A Death in Canaan: When eighteen-year-old Peter Reilly arrived home from the Teen Center one night to discover his mother lying naked on the bedroom floor with her throat slashed, local police made him their prime suspect.
+After eight hours of interrogation and a polygraph test, Reilly confessed.
 But the townspeople of Canaan, Connecticut, couldn’t believe the naïve teenager was capable of such a gruesome crime.
+With the help of some celebrities, including Mike Nichols and William Styron, the community rallied to the boy’s defense.
 Barthel’s “riveting” account of this fascinating and frightening case was a finalist for the Pulitzer Prize (People).

-Love or Honor: For five years New York City police office Chris Anastos moved back and forth between his comfortable home life and a murky, underground world of wise guys, pimps, and thieves.
+Love or Honor: Police officer Chris Anastos was happily married and satisfied with his work on the NYPD’s anti-crime unit—until he was asked to go undercover to investigate links between the Italian mob and a Greek criminal network in Queens.
+For five years he moved back and forth between his comfortable home life and a murky, underground world of wise guys, pimps, and thieves.
 But when he fell in love with the beautiful, raven-haired daughter of a Long Island capo, Anastos faced his gravest threat yet.
 “For devotees of cop tales and mob lore . . .
 Tantalizing” (The New York Times Book Review).

 Tags in True Crime : Deadly Obsessions Joan Barthel ebook , Deadly Obsessions Joan Barthel epub , Deadly Obsessions Joan Barthel AUDIOBOOK , Deadly Obsessions by Joan Barthel ePub (.epub) , Deadly Obsessions book review , True Crime